eastern-oak/tjiftjaf/README.md

 The `MqttBinding` is the heart of `tjiftjaf`.
 The `MqttBinding` is implemented using according to sans-IO.
-To learn more about this design pattern,  read Firezone's post ["Sans-IO: The secret to effective Rust for network services"](https://www.firezone.dev/blog/sans-io].
+To learn more about this design pattern,  read Firezone's post [Sans-IO: The secret to effective Rust for network services](https://www.firezone.dev/blog/sans-io].

 The binding includes two state machine
 One state machine keeps track of the connection status.
 An MQTT client is only allowed to